• Skip to main content

 Kris crosses a rushing creek to continue his journey.

-We had to cross this creek with a large volume of water in June 2022 to continue backpacking the Poboktan trail to Waterfall Campground.
+We had to cross this creek, which was running with a large volume of water, in June 2022, to continue backpacking the Poboktan trail to Waterfall Campground.
 We needed a steady footing to get to the other side without falling in.
 It was a bit tricky to figure out.
-Of course, the rocks are slippery which doesn’t help.
-The creek was rushing here and at many different spots along the creek.
+Of course, the rocks were slippery, which doesn’t help.
+The creek was rushing at many different points along its course.
 There wasn’t an easy spot to cross.
-There had been a previous bridge but had since been washed out as we could see the wood remains in the bush.
+There had been a previous bridge, but it had since been washed out, as evidenced by the wood remaining in the bush.
 The video shows Kris trying to steady his poles to get across.
-His gaiters were a terrific option to help prevent rushing water to soak his boots and feet.
+His gaiters were a terrific help in preventing rushing water from soaking his boots and feet.

 Tip #1: Find a place to cross that has the shortest width possible to make your jump as easy as possible.